BF528/project-2-lava-lamp-1/README.md

 # Repository Contents

-This repository contains the scripts used for Transcriptional Profile of Mammalian Cardiac Regeneration with mRNA-seq.
+This Repository contains the scripts used for Transcriptional Profile of Mammalian Cardiac Regeneration with mRNA-seq.